-In year 4, we believe that our children should not only reach their best academically, but also develop a thirst for knowledge, independent learning skills, foster a love of learning and leave year 4 with lifelong learning skills for the ever changing world around us.
+In year 4, we believe that our children should not only achieve their best academically, but also develop a thirst for knowledge, independent learning skills, foster a love of learning and leave year 4 with lifelong learning skills for the ever changing world around us.

 Our curriculum enables children to develop their communication skills as per the school’s belief that Communication is Key.
 This is achieved through books, reading, speaking and listening, debates and expressive arts; after all, reading is a passport to countless adventures.
 The curriculum provides children with creative and memorable experiences which build children’s aspirations demonstrating possibilities for their future lives.
 All of which is underpinned by our key beliefs – believe in yourself, value others, smiling, shining and being happy.

 Arrival and Pick Up Times

-Children need to arrive at school between 8.30am and 9am.
-The school has introduced this staggered start time to ensure parents and children have the space to keep appropriately distanced.
-We would like to please ask adults and children to wear masks when arriving and leaving the school due to the high number of people around at a similar time.
-This will be through the Year 3 green gate by the front office.
+Children need to arrive at school ready to start learning at 8:40.
+Arrival will be through the Year 3 green gate by the front office.
 The children will then enter school during the grey year 3 door, the same as last year.
 Your child will then be guided by school staff as they walk to their classroom.